jonathansick/awesome-astronomy/README.md

 - [OxKeplerSC](http://github.com/OxES/OxKeplerSC) - Kepler jump and systematics correction using Variational Bayes and shrinkage priors.
 - [K2Pipeline](http://github.com/FGCUStellarResearch/K2Pipeline) - Data reduction and detrending pipeline for K2 data in Matlab
 - [PySysRem](http://github.com/stephtdouglas/PySysRem) - A Python implementation of the SysRem algorithm from Tamuz, Mazeh, and Zucker (2004)
+- [kali](https://github.com/AstroVPK/kali) - A library to model a time series as a Continuous-time ARMA process

 *Full Frame Images*